textileio/community/docs/a-tour-of-textile.md

     Added 1 file in 138.218899ms
     ```

 Notice that the file target **did not change**.
-The peer was able to reuse the node from the prior add because it detected the same data being added via the same schema.
+The peer was able to reuse the node from the prior add because it detected the same data added multiple times via the same schema.
 This means that the input was _not_ duplicated on the peer, even though it was encrypted non-deterministically.

 !!! info
     Good encryption is always non-deterministic, which means that re-encrypting the same input will always result in a _different_ output.

 #### Make a photo album

-Now that you've got the hang of threads, let's make something a little more interesting.
+Now that you've got the hang of threads let's make something a little more interesting.
 [Textile Photos](https://textile.photos) uses threads to track your camera roll and shared photo albums using the built-in _camera roll_ and _media_ schemas.

 Let's create an _open_ and _shared_ thread for dog photos with the _media_ schema: